TempleEight/temple-docs/TempleEight/docs/arch/system.md

 When a project has metrics, two more infrastructure components are needed, a Prometheus instance and a Grafana instance.
 Prometheus is a tool for aggregating metrics from all your services into one centralised place.
-Each service contains logic to aggregate metrics about it's performance, which are pulled into Prometheus ready for querying.
+Each service contains logic to aggregate metrics about its performance, which are pulled into Prometheus ready for querying.
 Grafana exposes a HTTP endpoint which allows an administrator to access a dashboard, populated with metrics pulled from Prometheus.

 This Grafana endpoint is not intended to be user-facing, so it is not routed through Kong.